Middle School Profile

 School Schedule & Class Format

-The school year commences the last week of August and ends the first week of June.
+The school year commences the middle of August and ends the first week of June.
 It includes:

 • One-week Thanksgiving break